miguelemosreverte/kalix-oauth/README.md

 ### Application Logs Overview

-When you start and interact with the Node.js OAuth application and the Kalix service, the logs will look like this:
+When you start and interact with the Node.js auth0 application and the Kalix service, the logs will look like this:

     npm start